 You can find a lot more articles about incense here.

-If you use natural incenses once in a while and you make sure you ventilate the room, incense won’t be bad for your lungs.
+If you use natural incense once in a while and ensure you ventilate the room, incense won’t be bad for your lungs.

-Make sure that when you shop for incense you gather all the info you need to make a wise decision!
-I know some natural organic raw incenses can be a bit more expensive than those cheaper ones, but trust me, this is the right thing to do!
+Make sure that when you shop for incense, you gather all the necessary information to make a wise decision!
+I know some natural organic raw incense can be a bit more expensive than those cheaper ones, but trust me, this is the right thing to do!

 If you would like to use incense to attract a certain type of energy or blessings in your life, don’t forget I can also help you with my spell casting service!